Regression with I-priors: Introduction

-Since $h(\cdot,x_i)\in\cF$ (see Section~\ref{sec-rkhs}), this representation immediately shows that I-prior realizations are in $\cF$.
 From an intuitive perspective, the I-prior is reasonable because if the Fisher information on a linear functional of $f$ is high, the linear functional will have a high prior variance, and the posterior mean may be largely determined by the data; if on the other hand little Fisher information is available for a particular linear functional, the prior variance will be small, and the posterior mean may be largely determined by the prior mean.

-It can be seen that the I-prior depends on the data $x_1,\ldots,x_1$.
-An argument can be made that any objective prior must in fact be data dependent, and representable in the form
+It can be seen that the I-prior depends on the data $x_1,\ldots,x_1$ and its support is only a subset of $\cF$, which is justified in Sections~\ref{sec-inducedrkhs} and~\ref{sec-datadep}.